Miners I'm Buying And Why - Part VIII: Sharpshooting Alpha With Junior Mining Plays Of Substance - Small-Cap Stock Observer

 Still, a few discovery plays do hit big, with much better odds than the lottery, especially if you know the game.
 Almost as good and much safer is when drilling success fades into a bear market or enters the mine development stage.
 New discoveries are roller coasters with excitement or heartbreak, while developments are escalators with valuable assets to help preserve capital.
 I buy both with a goal of selling as high as possible before a new discovery plays out and, years later, position back in to a severely beaten down, quiet, news deprived developer, if its resources seem economic and cheap.

 The point is that near-term exploration or development Price swings are definitely worth the effort, but long-term cycles are often so severe that they are not worth riding out many years from discovery through production.
-Hopefully, I scared off any day traders, who usually don't have the patience to read this far anyway, so we can now go over a few well positioned plays, which, I believe, pass muster.
+Hopefully, I scared off any day traders who usually don't have the patience to read this far anyway, so we can now go over a few well positioned plays, which, I believe, pass muster.

 Gold Discovery Plays Set To Expand On High-Grade Resources

-I have always liked where BonTerra Resources' (TSXV:BTR) (OTCBB:BONXF) Properties are located in the prolific Abitibi Gold Belt.
+I have always liked where Bonterra Resources' [TSXV:BTR] (OTCBB:BONXF) (OTC:BONXD) Properties are located in the prolific Abitibi Gold Belt.
 I'm sure you have heard the best place to find a mine is next to an existing mine, and BTR's projects are surrounded by producing and past producing mines.
 As for Politics, Quebec and Ontario Canada are always ranked top-tier mining-friendly safe jurisdictions.
 Urban-Barry and Windfall Lake are hot area plays with juniors easily raising over $100M recently.

 I think this is my first time writing about BTR in our monthly Small-Cap Stock Observer newsletter, although BTR has filtered onto our technical Hot Sheet once this year at C$0.32, and once last year at C$0.46.
 In 2014, BTR's Paper structure was cleaned up with a 20 for 1 share consolidation.
 Recently, I looked closer at its gold plays and with the drilling expected I tiptoed in for a half position.
 I'm holding back dry powder until BTR's very good drill results can finally convince the market to chew through shares issued over the past year and break and hold above its 52-week high of C$0.51.